tucared/mcp-chart-generator/README.md

 This MCP server is built in Python using Vega-Altair library, so it can use Vega-Lite syntax.

-A single tool call creates a folder where are saved : Input data, Vega-Lite specification and output chart.
+A single tool call creates a folder where are saved : Input data, Vega-Lite specification and output chart (SVG, PNG and PDF supported).

 ## Installation & Configuration